A Predictable Rogue Wave and Generating Mechanisms: Acknowledgments

 \section{Acknowledgments}

-The authors are indebt to thank Profs.
-Y. Chen and B. Li for their helpful discussions.
+The authors are indebt to thank Prof B. F. Feng for their helpful discussions.
 The work is supported by NNSFC (Nos.
-11675084 and 11435005) and Ningbo Natural Science Foundation (No. 2015A610159).
-And the authors are sponsored by K. C. Wong Magna Fund in Ningbo University.
+11675084 and 11975131), and the authors are sponsored by K. C. Wong Magna Fund in Ningbo University.